Silence2107/Rotochemical-heating-manager/_sources/data_input/inputfile_structure/cooling_solver.md

     ```
     - `"Mode"` (string) **:** Choose the way you'd like equilibrium solver to be enabled.
 Choose from ["Immediately", "Never", "Conditional"], with "Never" being a default.
 As the names suggest, "Never" mode never enables equilibrium solver, "Immediately" mode enables it immediately after the start of the simulation, and "Conditional" mode relies on external conditions (see below).
     - `"Conditions"` **:** Choice of conditions upon which cooling mode will get switched.
-        - `"UponReachingTime"` (double) **:** Provide time in years, upon reaching which the equilibrium solver will be enabled.
+        - `"UponReachingTime"` (double) **:** Provide time in "TimeUnits", upon reaching which the equilibrium solver will be enabled.
 Disabled by default.
         - `"UponProfileFlattening"` (double) **:** Provide desired flattening ratio $\left|\frac{T^{\infty}(R) - T^{\infty}(0)}{T^{\infty}(R)}\right|$ (dimensionless), upon reaching which the equilibrium solver will be enabled.
 Disabled by default.
         ```{note}
         If none conditions are supplemented, then the equilibrium solver will get invoked immediately.